testsUser/1433747364323/README.md

 #MongoDB - search, sort and pagination

 ##Summary
-DAO's method designed to retrieving data from mongo database.
-There are ability to performing searching in collection, sort results and paginate it using only mongo queries.
+DAO's method designed to receiving data from mongo database.
+There is ability to perform searching in collection, sort results and paginate it using only mongo queries.

 ##Goal
 Your goal consist in write body of DAO's search method.
 Use **/app/DAO/phoneDAO** file for your solution.
 Searching operation is performing on collection which has structure: